-You might own a robot vacuum cleaner, but what about a robot lawn mower?
+You might own a robot vacuum cleaner, but what about robot lawn mowers?
 These machines tend to cost a bit more than your average robot vacuum cleaner, but enthusiastic owners agree that the investment is worth it.
 If you want to learn more about these labor saving devices, read on to see how various models stack up against each other.

 1. Gardena R80Li